 TPS: Throttle Position Sensor

 The oxygen sensor signal is a vital input for fuel trim in closed loop.
-This sensor senses the amount of oxygen in the exhaust flow.
+It senses the amount of oxygen in the exhaust stream.
 The PCM uses this input to increase fuel pulse width when oxygen levels are high and decrease pulse width when oxygen levels are low.